Requirements & Deadlines

 - List of all current and future courses

-- Required test scores: ACT with writing or SAT with writing if taken as a high school student; and MELAB, TOEFL, IELTS if English is not your first language
+- Required test scores: ACT or SAT if taken as a high school student; and MELAB, TOEFL, IELTS if English is not your first language

 - Optional unless requested: Academic Evaluator/Instructor recommendation, college report, and midyear report